zupzup/blog/no-ads-no-tracking-one-roundtrip/post.md

 The third part, Minimal Footprint in this case means that, in terms of performance, the whole blog should, in terms of byte size, be as small as possible.

-And just to be clear, I'm not talking about less than 1MB here, I'm talking about fitting the whole frontpage within 10KB.
+And just to be clear, I'm not talking about less than 1MB here, I'm talking about fitting the whole front page within 10KB.
 This is rather specific, but the more general goal would be to make the page as small as possible, reducing all unnecessary stuff, improving every reader's experience in the process.

 We'll talk about the Why and the How of making this happen for a website.
 This will not be an especially technical, or exhaustive description of what to do, but more a write-up of the reasoning and some direction for people interested in going down the same road.